-- a.
-If amounts owed to the PHA which are less than or equal to \$100, the balance due must be paid in full within 30 days of notification. - b.
-For amounts owed to the PHA which are greater than \$100 but less than \$3,000, an initial payment of \$100 must be made within 30 days of notification with the remaining balance payable in the amount of \$50.00 per month. - c.
-Unreported income in an amount exceeding a total of \$10,000 or an amount owed to the PHA exceeding a total of \$3,000 will be grounds for automatic termination and issuance of a Repayment Agreement. - d.
-If a more than one Repayment Agreement is executed concurrent with an existing Repayment Agreement, requirement is followed: Once the standard (\$100.00) down payment is made, the monthly payment on the second (or any subsequent) agreement will be \$25.
-When either repayment is paid in full, the monthly payment for the remaining agreement will be \$50. - e.
-If at any point tenant has more than 3 (4 or more) unreported, late reported, or under-reported incomes that will result in more than 3 (4 or more) repayment agreements during the most recent 36 month period, these actions will be considered as repetitive violation of family obligation and possible fraud, which will result in automatic termination of assistance. - f.
+- c.
+Unreported income in an amount exceeding a total of \$10,000 or an amount owed to the BGHD exceeding a total of \$3,000 will be grounds for automatic termination and issuance of a Repayment Agreement. - e.
+If at any point tenant has more than 3 (4 or more) unreported, late reported, or under-reported incomes that will result in more than 3 (4 or more) overpayments during the most recent 36 month period, these actions will be considered as repetitive violation of family obligation and fraud, which will result in automatic termination of assistance. - f.
 Repayment agreements executed for minimal rent suspension will have monthly payments of \$25.00 to be paid in full over maximum period of 12 months. - g.
 All payments must be received by the fifth day of the month.
 If the family's payment is two (2) months delinquent, the repayment agreement will be in default on the last day of the second month and all monies will be due in full. - h.
 If the family fails to make restitution as outlined in this section, assistance will be terminated.
-If a family is terminated from the program with debt owed to PHA, the PHA will report and submit the owed amount to the HUD's EIV System to restrict family participation in any other subsidized housing programs until the debt is paid in full or for 10 years after termination date - j.
+If a family is terminated from the program with debt owed to BGHD, the BGHD will report and submit the owed amount to the HUD's EIV System to restrict family participation in any other subsidized housing programs until the debt is paid in full. - j.
 Outstanding debts may be turned over to collections.